Table of Contents

 Each request must include as a minimum:

-- All associated required parameters for the particular API command issued (if applicable).
+- All associated required parameters (if applicable) for the particular API command being issued.

-The API key itself may be passed in a GET/POST parameter, or via an "X-API-KEY" HTTP header (recommended).
+The API key itself may be passed either in a GET/POST parameter named "key", or via an "X-API-KEY" HTTP header (recommended).

 Please refer to the API Command Reference for details of available API commands and associated parameters.

-API calls from the Command Line(Available in API v2.19+ for self-hosted editions of MIDAS only)
+API calls from the Command Line(Available in API v2.19+ and for self-hosted editions of MIDAS only)

 In addition to making API calls via HTTP, the MIDAS API also permits calls to be made directly from the command line.